aparaatti/debish/README.md

 ## Licensing ##

-As a wallpaper this uses recoloured versions of the wallpaper from the beautiful [Joy](https://wiki.debian.org/DebianArt/Themes/Joy) theme authored by Adrien Aubourg and used in Debian Wheezy.
+As a wallpaper this uses recoloured version of the wallpaper from the beautiful [Joy](https://wiki.debian.org/DebianArt/Themes/Joy) theme authored by Adrien Aubourg and used in Debian Wheezy.
 The wallpapers there are licensed as GPLv2 and thus wallpapers in this theme being derivative works are also licensed GPLv2.
 This theme is licensed GPLv2.

-Author Niko Humalamäki (nikohuma at gmail.com).